 the 21st century already upon us, two demographic trends are very

-much in evidence: unprecedented world-wide migration and high
+much in evidence: unprecedented world-wide migration and significantly

-birth rates among immigrants and refugees which predict that minority
+higher birth rates among immigrants and refugees, which predict

-groups will occupy an increasing percentage of any host country’s
+that minority groups will occupy an increasing percentage of any

-population; and that the self-hatred that uniquely afflicts visible
+host country’s population; and that the self-hatred that

-minorities will continue to thrive unchecked unless community
+uniquely afflicts visible minorities will continue to thrive unchecked

-leaders finally grant the problem the severity it deserves.
-As
+unless community leaders finally grant the problem the severity

-long as ethnic communities continue to serve as island fortresses
+it deserves.
+As long as ethnic communities continue to serve as

 communities are to find their place in the sun, they must find